BraganholoGui/BraganholoGui/README.md

 Hey 👋�🌱

-My name is Guilherme Braganholo, web developer, CSS and front-end infrastructure enthusiast.
+My name is Guilherme Braganholo, web developer, back-end and front-end infrastructure enthusiast.
-Besides that, I'm learning back-end, coding with NodeJs and Python.

 Nice to make your acquaintance 😁.